-Often people fear that their anxiety symptoms are a sign they are going mad.
-Again, reassure yourself.
-Any ‘going crazy’ feelings are much, much more likely to be a temporary symptom of anxiety.
+Often people also fear that their anxiety symptoms may be a sign they are going mad.

 This has been shown to have real benefits for all sorts of difficulties associated with anxiety.
-You can find lots of information online, for example here:

-- Calming Words
+7. Calming Words

 At a time when you are not feeling anxious, have a think about what calming words you’d ideally like to hear from someone when you are in the middle of an anxiety attack.

-- Use Your Creativity
+8. Use Your Creativity

 Take a look at my article, ‘Creative Solutions for Managing Difficult Thoughts’.
 It’s got lots of ideas you can try, for managing when you’re feeling anxious and having repetitive thoughts and worries.

 If it’s possible, practical and appropriate to do some vigorous movement, do that first (run up and down the stairs a couple of times, or go for a walk).

-You’ll get best results if you’ve been practising in-between times, when you aren’t feeling strong anxiety, so it might be a good idea to make a plan for daily anti-anxiety practice.
+You’ll get best results if you’ve also been practising in-between times, when you aren’t feeling strong anxiety, so it might be a good idea to make a plan for daily anti-anxiety practice.

 If you’re in the UK, look for someone who is registered with UKCP, BACP or HCPC; if you’re in another country, check the licensing regulations so that you can be sure to work with someone who is properly qualified.

 *It’s actually a bit more complex than just ‘fight or flight’, as there are a couple of other mechanisms at work, nicknamed ‘freeze’ and ‘flop’; but I’m using ‘fight or flight’ here because I’m trying to simplify things.

-**If you are concerned about your physical health, make sure to discuss things thoroughly with a medical professional, and follow their advice.
+**If you are concerned about your health, make sure to discuss things thoroughly with a medical professional, and follow their advice.